A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Introduction

-In this work, we rationalize the relevance of alternative reference frames on the sign and magnitude of transference numbers, identify the set of independent parameters, and discuss alternative definitions for the transference numbers.
-Furthermore, we show that our volume-based description is for example applicable with porous electrode theory as electrolyte modeling framework.
+In this work, we rationalize the relevance of reference frames on the sign and magnitude of transference numbers, identify the set of independent parameters, and discuss alternative definitions for the transference numbers.
+Our joint theoretical / experimental work described here focuses on theoretical aspects and is accompanied by a second publication of the same authors which focuses on the experimental aspects.\cite{Lorenz2022} Here, we show that our volume-based description is for example applicable with porous electrode theory as electrolyte modeling framework.
 For incompressible electrolytes the volume-based representation facilitates the volume velocity equation.
 We, finally, apply it to eNMR experiments where the volume-based reference frame turns out to be especially beneficial due to the vanishing volume flux boundary condition of the system.
-The joint theoretical / experimental work described in this publication focuses on theoretical aspects and is accompanied by a second publication of the same authors.\cite{Lorenz2022} This complementary publication focuses on the experimental aspects of our collaboration and provides eNMR and density data to experimentally validate the theoretical concepts.
-Here, we show that incompressible electrolytes are better described with local volume conservation and how we can explain experimental findings with our theory.
+Furthermore, we show that incompressible electrolytes are better described with local volume conservation and how we can explain experimental findings with our theory.
+We build the theoretical framework based on irreversible thermodynamics and focus on transference numbers.
+Our complementary publication, see Ref.~\citenum{Lorenz2022}, focuses on the experimental aspects of our collaboration and provides eNMR and density data to experimentally validate the theoretical concepts.